smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Create an alert service (for use in directives etc)
   * Angular exception handler
   * Alert messages list popup
-  * Scan last 15s for duplicates not just the last message
-  * Limit new/completed messages to within 30s of message time
-  * Kev's irritating messages caused by logout not waiting for the tab control status timer to stop:
-    * ERROR: API method "isLoggedIn" has a null "userID" parameter.
-	* ERROR: Record "User" field "User ID" cannot be empty.
-	* ERROR: Unable to roll back database transaction.

 Maps if feasible: